Albertoplm/Shark-Project/README.md

 My first project in Iron Hack:
-- In this project we have to analyse the Global Shark Attacks dataset (https://www.kaggle.com/teajay/global-shark-attacks) and come up with some hypotheses and check if they hold true.
+- In this project we have to analyse the Global Shark Attacks dataset (https://www.kaggle.com/teajay/global-shark-attacks) and come up with some hypotheses and check if they are true.
-- The process to carry out the project is as follows:
+- The process to carry out the project was as follows:
    1. First I have made a brief study of the database.
    2. Once I had a clear idea of what data was in the database, I created my hypotheses.
    3. I start the cleaning to keep only the data I need to test my hypotheses.
    4. Once I have the database clean I create a new file with that database.
    5. I download the new file into another document and start my analysis, creating graphs for the visualisation of the conclusions.

+To carry out this research I have used different libraries:
+   - pandas
+   - seaborn
+   - matplotlib.pyplot
+   - numpy
+   - re

+Note: In the repo you will find two different Jupiters, one with the cleaning process and the other one with the Visualization process.
+Also you can find the data (.csv) and the images.

+In order to clean the database I really fin very usefull regex

+The final version of the database is composed of (with a total sample of 6302 cases):
+   - COUNTRY: (6252)
+   - YEAR: (6172)
+   - MONTHLY: (5750)
+   - N_TIME: (2366)
+   - SEX: (5733)
+   - AGE: (3408)
+   - N_ACTIVITY: (4321)
+   - N_SPECIES: (1436)
+   - FATAL_Y_N: (5689)
+   - N_INJURY: (2321)

 ## Hypotheses